enterprisemodules/simple_mqiib_demo/README.md

 ## Required software

-The software must be placed in in the `software` directory.
+The software must be placed in in the `modules/software/files` directory.
 It must contain the next files:

 ### Puppet Enterprise
-- puppet-enterprise-2017.2.1-el-7-x86_64.tar.gz (unzipped)
+- puppet-enterprise-2017.3.4-el-7-x86_64 (unzipped tar.gz)

 Puppet Enterprise is not required when you use Puppet masterless.